Facing Divorce or other family law matters?

 - developmental age, needs, and abilities of the child

-If you are currently living under the terms of a parenting plan that no longer meets your needs or reflects your lifestyle, you may be able to request a modification through the court.
+If you are currently living under the terms of a parenting plan that no longer meets your needs or reflects your lifestyle, you may be able to request a modification through the court and be able to prove a substantial, material, and unanticipated change in circumstances and a determination that the modification is tin the best interest of the child.
+Determination of the best interest of the child is made by evaluating all of the factors affecting the welfare and interest of the child and the circumstances of the family per Section 61.13 of the Florida Statutes.
 Courts have broad discretion when granting modifications.
-The process can be difficult, so working with a skilled Melbourne, FL, child custody attorney is in your best interest.
+The process involves proper analysis and preparation of the case so working with a skilled Melbourne, FL, child custody attorney is in your best interest.

 Contact the Figueroa Law Group, P.A.